 Profusely illustrated with all the covers, plus rare and unseen sketches and unused concepts and ideas, The Who Adventures is the definitive guide to a range of books which enjoyed phenomenal success in the first half of the ’90s, and which kick-started the careers of several authors and artists who have since gone on to immense success.

 A follow-up to the critically-acclaimed and best-selling The Target Book!

 All copies ordered from Telos Publishing direct will be SIGNED by the author, David J Howe.

-250pp approx. Large format 22cm x 28cm hardback.
+336pp.
+Large format 22cm x 28cm hardback.
 Fully illustrated in full colour throughout.